Signs of Light

 Signs of Light explores the complex relationships we maintain with public and private spaces.
 The artist considers light to be an emotive and psychological indicator of space and memory.
 Light animates our living space, and our living spaces often mirror the mind.
 This body of work explores our intimate relationships with lived spaces, the emotional attachments we place on private domestic spaces, and the continual eroding boundary between public and private in our contemporary digital age.

-Using medium-format photography, transparency film, layering, and colour filters, the resultant photo-based installation depicts a fragmented view of the window in Natalie Hunter’s childhood bedroom.
+Using medium-format photography, transparency film, layering, and colour filters, the resultant photo-based installation depicts a fragmented view of a window in Natalie Hunter’s childhood bedroom.
 Resembling film stills, the passage of time, or a cinematic interpretation of a home, Hunter’s memory of this intimate space becomes public in its colossal size and communal location.